-Tasmania is the perfect roadtrip destination with so much stunning variety to see in such a compact area.
-Whether you’re after snow-capped mountains, white sandy beaches, moss-covered rainforests, historical ruins or bustling markets, you can find it all on the Apple Isle!Continue reading “Tasmania Road Trip”
+A Tasmania road trip is the perfect way to see the Apple Isle and offers a stunning variety in such a compact area.
+Whether you’re after a Tasmanian holiday with snow-capped mountains, white sandy beaches, moss-covered rainforests, historical ruins or bustling markets, you can find it all on a Tasmania road trip!Continue reading “Tasmania Road Trip”

 You’ve surely heard of quokka selfies by now?
 Right!?
 If not, let me introduce you to the cutest animal in the world (it’s official, Internet says so).
 The small, round marsupial with the endearing smile and lives on the prettiest island off the West Australian coast, near Perth.Continue reading “Rottnest – The Island of Quokka Selfies”

 Perth and the very large state of Western Australia (it’s 10x the size of the UK!) has a lot to offer.
 From endless days of sunshine, uncrowded alabaster beaches that line the coast, to top quality produce in its restaurants and some of the friendliest locals around.
 A visit to Perth can add a lot more to your Australian holiday experience!Continue reading “Why Perth Needs To Be Added To Your Australia List”

 Did you know there is a town of gnomes living in the West Australian bush?
 They have little gnome schools, gnome buses, gnome community groups and tiny little gnome houses.
 You can even bring new citizens to the gnome town.